samsquire/ideas4/README.md

 # 247. Equivalencies

-# 248. GUI portlets and how windows are underpowered
+# 248. GUI portlets and how we can project anything onto 2d space

 In the game Transport Tycoon and OpenTTD you can click an object and a window pops up with a portal to a game object moving around the screen.
 This is extremely powerful metaphor.
 I think IDEs should work similar to this.